lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Jelsafan0** _(07-Oct-18 03:52 PM)_

-> I’m fine.
+> I'm fine.

 **WatchfulDrake** _(07-Oct-18 03:53 PM)_

-> t!8ball does the sight of trey stealing from them anger the locals into attacking?
+t!8ball does the sight of trey stealing from them anger the locals into attacking?

 **Tatsumaki** _(07-Oct-18 03:53 PM)_